top of page

 What inspired you to follow your path?

-“I’ve always been drawn to people and connection — even as a child, I loved bringing others together.
-I started in travel and event management because it was energetic and people-focused, but as I became a mother, I felt something was missing.
+“I’ve always been drawn to people and connection - even as a child, I loved bringing others together.
+I started in travel and event management because it was energetic and people-focused, but as I became a mother, I felt something was missing.”

-I’ll never forget being at a celebrity event, desperate to leave early to get to a mindfulness course I was taking.
-Sitting there, learning about the brain and mental health strategies, I felt completely at home.
-That course changed my life — I left my entire career before it even finished and retrained as a counsellor while raising my kids.
+“Sitting there, learning about the brain and mental health strategies, I felt completely at home.
+That course changed my life - I left my entire career before it even finished and retrained as a counsellor while raising my kids.”

 What drives you - your “why”?